weaviate/weaviate-infra/kops_gce.md

 kops validate cluster
 ```

+## Check cluster

-If everything is up, verify you can connect to the cluster:
+Once everything is up and running, verify you can connect to the cluster:

 ```
 kubectl get nodes
 ```

+Now you're ready to [deploy weaviate](./README.md)